osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 3. If the result of a conversion is `NULL` and the column is defined as `NOT NULL`, an error is thrown.
 4. The Lua type `table` is converted to the PostgreSQL type `hstore` if and only if all keys and values in the table are string values.
-A Lua `table` can not be converted to any other PostgreSQL type.
 5. For `boolean` columns: The number `0` is converted to `false`, all other numbers are `true`.
 Strings are converted as follows: `"yes"`, `"true"`, `"1"` are `true`; `"no"`, `"false"`, `"0"` are `false`, all others are